 Bramwell Station had plenty of space.
 There was a huge grassy paddock with a few trees for shade and even some shelters.
-We quickly grabbed a shelter and set up out tents around.
+We quickly grabbed a shelter and set up our tents around.
 It’s was pretty hot but thankfully there were plenty of showers and even washing facilities if needed.
-The kids had plenty of room to run around and there is Bar and restaurant but bookings are essential.
+The kids had plenty of room to run around and there is a bar and restaurant but bookings are essential if you want to eat.
 We spent the evening with a few wines, sat under a huge mango tree and watched the sun go down.
-There were plenty of roos to be spotted and it turned out to be the perfect place chill before tackling the Old Telegraph Track.
+There were plenty of roos to be spotted and it turned out to be the perfect place to chill before tackling the Old Telegraph Track.

 *Unpowered $25 pn